aamnah/notes.aamnah.com/content/linux/install_macos_gestures_trackpad_ubuntu.md

 date: 2019-10-09
 ---

+NOTE: i ended up finally learning how to properly use Workspaces in Ubuntu and no longer use the swipe gesture.
+They were wonky anyway, middle click was still pasting things in the end..
+The touchpad on a Lenove Thinkpad is good, better than any HP or Acer i have ever used, but still doesn't compare to one on a MacBook

 FYI:
 - I'm using the touchpad of a Lenovo T450.
 - On my Mac, i use 3-finger swipe up for app Expose, and 3-finger left/right to switch between full-screen apps